Fund for the Environment & Urban Life About Proposals

 • The proposer must be an organization that has the capabilities to accomplish what it proposes.
 A track record, and evidence of the track record, is important.
 If the organization is newer, we will focus on the capabilities of key individuals.

 • Projects that seek to motivate behavior change by individuals or organizations, and thus have potential results that are broader than what can be accomplished by the proposer, are encouraged.
 We rarely support lobbying, however, and are prohibited from supporting directly political activities.
+We do not provide support for individuals, e.g., scholarships.

 • Projects that are scalable and replicable — capable of being expanded and replicated in other settings — have appeal.

 • All projects should be "doable" — projects with appealing but unrealistic goals will be rejected.
-Objectives should be specific.
+Objectives should be very specific.

 • The capabilities of the individuals proposed to carry out the project are especially important.